Many medicines can cause changes in how we feel. Some can cause symptoms of depression. These include:

 - Pain medicines, such as codeine or morphine.

-Symptoms of depression can also be caused by the use of or withdrawal from alcohol and illegal drugs.
-Cocaine, amphetamines (methamphetamines, crystal meth, or crack), heroin, and marijuana can all cause symptoms of depression.
+Symptoms of depression can also be caused by the use of or withdrawal from alcohol and drugs.
+Cocaine, amphetamines (methamphetamines, crystal meth, or crack), heroin, and cannabis (marijuana) can all cause symptoms of depression.